 Despite this great loss the colony continued.
 Perhaps this fact more than any other makes the Spirit Fruit group unique.
 Historically, communitarian experiments headed by a single individual dissolved if anything happened to that leader.
 The Spirit Fruit Society remained in Ingleside until 1914, and for unclear reasons headed west to California where they bought an abandoned olive grove property near Los Gatos.
 The Society's membership dwindled, and the final blow came in 1930 when Virginia Moore died of cancer.

-Shown at left is one of the rooms featured in the health resort's promotional booklet, circa 1945.
+Above is one of the rooms featured in the health resort's promotional booklet, circa 1945.

 In 1995, the former Temple and sanitarium burned to the ground.
 It had been vacant for years.
 The site has since been developed as a residential subdivision.

-For an in-depth look at Jacob Beilhart and his Spirit Fruit Society, I strongly recommend H. Roger Grant's book Spirit Fruit: A Gentle Utopia.
+For an in-depth look at Jacob Beilhart and his Spirit Fruit Society, I recommend H. Roger Grant's book Spirit Fruit: A Gentle Utopia.